redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 3.0.18 (06 December 2016) =
+= 3.0.19 (07 December 2016) =

 *Bugs:*

-* Fixed a bug with the deprecated code base and version 3.0.17.
-* When using the RTE setting on the textarea field, the media button should show on all themes.
-* The Modernizr library should only be loaded if you are using the RTE on the front-end.
-* System date merge tag should respect the date format plugin setting.
-* Exported submissions should always have correct order.
-* Fixed a bug with list fields that caused the wrong one to be selected if calc values are used.
-* HTML entered into field and list option labels should be rendered properly.
-* Fixed a bug that caused the date picker to fail on the front-end.
-* Filtering field values before display should now work properly in all instances.
+* Product, Shipping, and Total fields should now work in all locales.
-* Help text should always render properly on the front-end.
-* Fixed a bug with rendering the ReCaptcha field in the 2.9.x codebase.
+* Fixed a major bug preventing forms with date fields from showing in some instances.
-* Error messages should work properly when displaying multiple forms on the same page.

-*Changes:*

-* The browser should scroll to the success message after a form is submitted.
-* Added a label to the ReCaptcha field.
-* Added decimal date seperators (MM.DD.YYYY, YYYY.MM.DD, etc.) to the date field setting.
-* Sending initial data to api.ninjaforms.com for users who have opted in.
-* Added the $sub_id data to the ninja_forms_custom_columns filter.
-* Field selectors in the builder should always show the "nicename" of the field rather than the programmatic name.

 == Changelog ==

+= 3.0.19 (07 December 2016) =

+*Bugs:*

+* Product, Shipping, and Total fields should now work in all locales.
+* Fixed a major bug preventing forms with date fields from showing in some instances.

 = 3.0.18 (06 December 2016) =